cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

-BlindPublicKey and UnblindPublicKey for Ed448ph and Ed448 are implemented just as these routines are for Ed25519ph, Ed25519ctx, and Ed25519, except that SHAKE256 is used instead of SHA-512 for hashing the secret blind to a 114-byte buffer, then taking the lower 57-bytes and the order of the edwards448 group L is as defined in {{RFC8032, Section 5.2.1}}.
+BlindPublicKey and UnblindPublicKey for Ed448ph and Ed448 are implemented just as these routines are for Ed25519ph, Ed25519ctx, and Ed25519, except that SHAKE256 is used instead of SHA-512 for hashing the secret blind to a 114-byte buffer (and using the lower 57-bytes for the secret), and the order of the edwards448 group L is as defined in {{RFC8032, Section 5.2.1}}.

 ## BlindKeySign